tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 In this and the [next post](http://tdbe.github.io/unity-shader-shenanigans/), I'll explain for-realsies how a mesh (or a data buffer) gets converted throughout the graphics pipeline, and give some sample code for stuff like procedural geometry, reconstructing worldpsace position, or using custom data buffers.

-This tutorial assumes you've tinkered with shader code before, and know basic concepts like how there's triangle interpolation.
+This tutorial has some advanced stuff but is still accessible to noobs.
+It however assumes you've tinkered with shader code before, and know basic concepts like how there's triangle interpolation.